Decoding Peterson’s 12 Rules for Life

 Rule 9: Assume that the person you are listening to might know something you need to know

 Perhaps listening is the single most important human activity.
-The fall of the human race was due to Adam and Eve’s failure to listen to God’s warning (Chapter 2); children can get into trouble when they refuse to listen to their parents (Chapter 5); and people mess up their lives because they fail to listen to ancient wisdom in mythical truths (Chapters 7 & 8).
+The fall of the human race was due to Adam and Eve’s failure to listen to God’s warning (Chapter 2); children can get into trouble when they refuse to listen to their parents (Chapter 5); and people mess up their lives because they fail to listen to ancient wisdom from mythical truths (Chapters 7 & 8).
 Therefore, learning how to listen seems a wise piece of advice towards personal and societal transformation.

 Everybody is Talking, but No One is Listening

 Have we lost the art of listening?
 How many times have you been accused of “not listening”?
 Sometimes, people are accused of not listening simply because they don’t agree with someone else’s opinions or demands.
 However, most of the time, it is because people don’t understand that listening requires one’s full attention and hard work.

 Good communication is always a two-way street.
 If you keep on changing your statement or goal in order to justify your position, then you cannot blame the other person for not knowing what you are actually saying or what you truly want.
 Similarly, if you are a chronic or pathological liar, incapable of telling the truth, you also cannot blame others for turning a deaf ear towards what you say.

 Here are some less obvious but more common reasons why people are not listening: